shuangshuangguo/caffe2pytorch-tsn/README.md

 ##### This project has three steps

-- first get .hdf5file from caffemodel in python
+- first get .hdf5file from caffemodel by export_to_hdf5.py.
-- then use the .hdf5 file to get torch model in lua
+- then use the .hdf5 file to get torch model by googlenet.lua.
+(Because the kinetics caffe model modified the layer name, there is small change in googlenet_kinetics.lua)
-- finally transfer torch model to pytorch model in python.
+- finally transfer torch model to pytorch model by convert_torch.py.

 ##### Something to be noticed: